-- 2. Taxes imposed and paid on income earned from activities conducted in certain foreign countries.
-These countries include those designated by the Secretary of State as countries that repeatedly provide support for acts of international terrorism, countries with which the United States does not have diplomatic relations, or countries whose governments are not recognized by the United States.
+- 2. Taxes imposed by and paid to certain foreign countries.
+These countries are those designated by the Secretary of State as countries that repeatedly provide support for acts of international terrorism, countries with which the United States does not have diplomatic relations, or countries whose governments are not recognized by the United States.
 Pub.
 514 contains a list of these countries. - 3.
 Foreign taxes paid with respect to a dividend from a corporation, if you have not held the stock for at least 16 days within the 30-day period that begins 15 days before the ex-dividend date.
 This required holding period is greater for preferred-stock dividends attributable to periods totaling more than 366 days.
 See section 901(k)(3). - 4.
 Foreign taxes withheld on a dividend to the extent that you have to make related payments on positions in similar or related property.